SciAps/DART-SD410-manifest/README.md

 4. Type in a password and click *Continue*
 5. Check the "Customize settings before installation" checkbox and click *Create*
 6. In the "Configuration" window, click on the *Hardware* tab
-7. Bump up the memory to 4096MB at the minimum if you can
+7. Bump up the memory to 4096MB at a minimum if you can
 8. Bump up the graphics memory to 512 MB if you can
 9. Under "Hard Disk", open the "Advanced Settings" and click on *Properties*
 10. Drag the slider to 512 GB if you can and click *Apply*